-When you add a visualization using grid layout to a dashboard (beta), the grid arrangement can become responsive to the size of the dashboard tile.
+When you add a visualization using grid layout to a dashboard, the grid arrangement can become responsive to the size of the dashboard tile.

 For example, say you have a dashboard tile with a visualization that uses a grid layout of four small charts.
 If you size the tile to be short and wide, the small charts appear as one row of four.
 If you size the tile as a square, the small charts reposition to two rows of two.
 If you size the tile to be narrow but tall, the charts reposition to four rows of one.

 To ensure that the grid arrangement is responsive, do not enter a number into the visualization's Number of Charts per Row setting.
 If you enter a value into Number of Charts per Row, the dashboard tile will respect that setting regardless of the size or shape of the dashboard tile.

-When a dashboard (beta) is in edit mode, the three-dot menu at the top right of each tile shows edit options.
+When a dashboard is in edit mode, the three-dot menu at the top right of each tile shows edit options.
 These options differ slightly whether you are viewing a query tile or a Look-linked tile:

 Once your dashboard is in edit mode, you can edit a query tile’s title simply by clicking on the tile and making your edits.
 Click Save at the upper right of the dashboard to save your changes.

 You can also edit tile titles for both query tiles and Look-linked tiles when editing a tile’s underlying query or Look.

 Editing a tile’s query or Look

-If you save edits to a Look, it will affect every dashboard (beta or original) where that Look is used.
+If you save edits to a Look, it will affect every dashboard (new or legacy) where that Look is used.